canderson9625/calvins.work/README.md

    - `build` runs both `css` & `js`
  - `dev` is available as `--dev`
  - `--ssr` is available for enabling server side rendering

+## TODO: SSR
+The useRef call is undefined and need to render to string for SSG either way

 ## TODO: API
 The routes would allow for starting the processes defined in the `BUILD` object